rpurgstaller/rpurgstaller/README.md

 Hi, my name is roman.
-These days I live in Graz and work as a Cloud Architect.
+I live in Graz and work as a Cloud Architect.

 I really enjoy working with python, java, sql, neo4j and web technologies.